2021 Trofeo Alfredo Binda-Comune di Cittiglio

 The 2021 Trofeo Alfredo Binda-Comune di Cittiglio was the 45th running of the Trofeo Alfredo Binda, a women's cycling race in Italy.
 It was the second event of the 2021 UCI Women's World Tour season and was held on 21 March 2021.
 The race started in Cocquio-Trevisago and finished in Cittiglio, on the outskirts of Lago Maggiore in Northwest Italy.
 The event was cancelled in 2020 due to the COVID-19 pandemic.

+The race was won by Italian rider Elisa Longo Borghini of by over 90 seconds, after an attack on the penultimate lap on the Orino climb.
+It was Longo Borghini's second victory at Trofeo Binda, following her victory in the 2013 edition.

 Teams

 22 teams competed in the race.